 Are you highly motivated and looking for a programme that gives you the freedom to pursue your own interests?
 Do you want to be part of a diverse yet close-knit academic community that encourages discussion and debate?
-University College Maastricht is a Liberal Arts and Sciences Honours College that provides small-scale and individualized bachelor's education.
-At UCM, you will be part of a truly international community, working and socializing with students from more than 50 countries.
+University College Maastricht is a Liberal Arts and Sciences Honours College that provides small-scale and individualised bachelor's education.
+At UCM, you will be part of a truly international community, working and socialising with students from more than 50 countries.
 With the support of our committed staff, you can choose from more than 150 different courses in the Humanities, Social Sciences and Sciences to build an academic profile that helps you meet your goals.

 Why this programme?